-Paramount Interiors has announced the successful completion of an Employee Ownership Trust (EOT) scheme, which will see its staff own a majority shareholding of the business.
+Paramount Interiors has announced the successful completion of an Employee Buyout via a Trust (EOT), which will see its staff own a majority shareholding of the business.
 The deal was structured and advised on by the GS Verde Group.

 The deal marks a major milestone for Paramount Interiors after exceptional growth over the past 12 months, which has included the multi-million-pound redevelopment of Fusion Point One in central Cardiff and winning Workplace Design of the Year for Grade II listed building, Hodge House.